University of Chicago Next Stop for Outstanding Student

 “I feel so fortunate.
 I can’t even put into words how much it means to have this opportunity.
 Oxford is a dream school,” Monica said then.
 “I’m so thankful to the donors and Dominican.
 It really solidifies how happy I am here.”

-Well, Monica will leave Dominican happier than ever.
+Well, Monica left Dominican happier than ever.
 A graduate of Eagle Rock High School near Pasadena, who will attend the University of Chicago in the fall, was named “Outstanding Student” for the Class of 2020.
 Monica plans to earn a Master of Arts in the Social Sciences and then pursue a PhD in History.
 She would like to teach history at the college level so she can both teach and conduct historical research.

 “She is the most complete representation of the Dominican Ideals that I have ever had the pleasure of interacting with on campus,” says Dr. Jordan Lieser, history professor.

 Monica came to Dominican as an English major, but Lieser suggested that she look into history as a minor or second major.
 With the additional help of professors Perry Guevara and Judy Halebsky in the School of Liberal Arts and Education, Monica decided to become a double major and soon after assumed leadership roles in Dominican’s History Club.